Q: What is Amazon WorkMail?

 - Deliver all messages from example.com to users' junk folders.

-For outbound mail, mail flow rules can be created to filter email or route to an SMTP endpoint or Lambda function.
+For outbound mail, mail flow rules can be created to filter email or route to an SMTP endpoint or AWS Lambda function.
 Examples include:

 - Reject all outgoing mail to example.com silently.